-Full-service supplier of air separation plants, oxygen and nitrogen generators and CO2 plants.
-Gas & liquid supplier to end users and to distributors of bulk liquids & packaged gases.
+UIG is a full-service supplier of cryogenic air separation plants, oxygen and nitrogen plants and CO2 plants.
 Air: Source of the industrial gas products oxygen, nitrogen and argon

 Production / Supply System Optimization

-Defining the most cost effective and reliable production and distribution system for nitrogen, oxygen, argon and other industrial gases requires optimizing a number of supply system characteristics.
+Defining the most cost effective and reliable production and distribution system for nitrogen, oxygen, argon and other industrial gas products requires optimizing a number of supply system characteristics.

 The basic technology choice between cryogenic or non-cryogenic technology, is largely determined by the number of products that must be supplied (e.g. nitrogen or oxygen or both), the required production rates for each gas and/or liquid product, and required product purities.